ntaleronald/minigolfgame/README.md

 # minigolfgame
-A mini projectile game written in python.
+A projectile game written in python using pygame.